CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 Travis CI is a Continuous Integration platform for GitHub projects.
 It runs the projects' tests automatically whenever new code is pushed to the repo.
 This ensures that existing functionality and features  have not been broken by the changes.

-The current Travis CI set up performs the following things whenever someone push code to the repo:
+Whenever you push code to the repository, the current Travis CI set up will:
-* Runs the `./gradlew test` command.
+* Runs the `./gradlew test` command

 #### Making a Release